rougin/slytherin/README.md

 ## Credits

 Slytherin is inspired by the following packages below and their respective implementations.
-Their contributions improved [my understanding][link-home] of writing frameworks and creating application logic from scratch:
+Their contributions improved [my understanding][link-homepage] of writing frameworks and creating application logic from scratch:

 * [Awesome PHP!](https://github.com/ziadoz/awesome-php) by [Jamie York](https://github.com/ziadoz)
 * [Codeigniter](https://codeigniter.com) by [EllisLab](https://ellislab.com)/[British Columbia Institute of Technology](http://www.bcit.ca)